Niodus/devops-docs/docs/best-practices/continuous-planning/agile-development/team-agreements/working-agreements.md

+---
+title: Working Agreements
-# Sections of a Working Agreement
+summary: Definition of a Working Agreement
+author: Scott McCarthy
+date: 24/08/2022
+---

+## Overview

 A working agreement is a document, or a set of documents that describe how we work together as a team and what our expectations and principles are.